Overview: Authority to Approve Financial Transactions – About Oracle Workflow

-To learn how financial authority is assigned at Stanford, see About Financial Authority @ Stanford.
+To learn how other financial authority is assigned at Stanford, see About Financial Authority @ Stanford.

 All University employees with a SUNet ID receive authority to access the Workflow module in Oracle through the responsibility "SU Workflow Notifications."
 Prior to receiving approval authority, approvers must:

-- Be granted appropriate approval authority through their school/department using the Authority Manager system
+- Be granted appropriate approval authority through their school/department using the Authority Manager system, and

 Oracle Workflow Notification System

 The Workflow Notification module of Oracle provides a consolidated work list containing all transactions requiring approval action, regardless of the Oracle module they originated in.
 The first three items on an approver's worklist are listed at the top of the Oracle home page with one-click access to the "Full List".
 Using Oracle Workflow, approvers can:

 - Approve or reject transactions